ageller/IntroToQuarto/README.md

     conda config --set channel_priority strict
     conda install python=3.10 r-base=4.1.3 pandas matplotlib numpy seaborn r-rmarkdown r-reticulate
     ```

+    For R folks, again all the installation can be done within RStudio.

 3. If you are using conda, before using Quarto you will need to activate your env using `conda activate quarto-env`